Fibrodysplasia ossificans progressiva: Pitfalls

-Although there are no effective definitive treatments of the disorder, there are intermittent treatments such as anti-inflammatory drugs to suppress inflammation as a result from flare-ups or inflammation from bone damage.
-Currently, surgery is not possible for people with FOP as it can incite rapid bone formation at incision sites.
+Currently, surgery is not usually recommended for people with FOP as it can incite rapid bone formation at incision sites or where sutures have been applied to muscle or connective tissue.
+Life-saving surgery may be considered, however developing a surgical plan with input from a FOP specialist may be considered best practice.
 Surgical release of joint contractures is generally unsuccessful and risks new, trauma-induced heterotopic ossification.